hpjeonGIT/Tips/CV.md

     - Delivered scientific code profiling and tracing with Intel VTune, ITAC, and MPI Pcontrol with mpiP/mpitrace/IMPI tools on Intel XEON PHI KNL
     - Performed vectorization and optimization through Intel Advisor and SDE
 * Senior Research Scientist, Corning Incorporated, Corning NY (May 2014 - Nov.
 2016)
-  - Parallelized ML/scientific applications over HPC cluster and optimized commercial applications
+  - Parallelized machine learning/scientific applications over HPC cluster and optimized commercial applications
     - Accelerated machine learning algorithm such as exhaustive search (800x speed-up using 1024 CPUs) and greedy search (96x speed-up using 128 CPUs) using R and Rmpi
     - Delivered 1 billion particle peridynamics simulations accelerating an in-house developed code with MPI, OpenMP, and HDF5 on 1,600 CPUs and Lustre
     - Delivered distributed parallel visualization using Paraview and VisIt with VTK/XDMF